 An amazing, healthy pregnancy means a good birth and a healthy baby - and that's a beautiful thing.

-Knowing exactly what to do when you’ve got those pregnancy aches and pains… and knowing what you need to be doing for your baby when you’re feeling fabulous – that’s peace of mind for any mama-to-be.
+Knowing exactly what to do when you've got those pregnancy aches and pains... and knowing what you need to be doing for your baby so you're both doing fabulously - that's peace of mind for any mama-to-be.

-In fact, I think taking care of yourself and making sure you enjoy your pregnancy is one of the best ways you can show love to your baby in a very real, incredibly important way.
+In fact, taking care of yourself and enjoying your pregnancy is one of the best ways you can show love to your baby in a real, incredibly important way.

 And if you've got older kids or a spouse, taking care of you is an incredible act of love for them, too 🙂

 It's awesome that you're taking the time nourish your body and your baby, and to learn about the steps you can take to having a healthy pregnancy - from eating, to exercise, to stress relief and self-care (and everything in between).

 How to Set Yourself Up for a Healthy Pregnancy